itzDJ/djvim/README.md

 ```

 ## TODO
+### Definitely add
-- Reformat files in lua/core to include a plugins directory
+- Reformat files in lua/core to have plugin configs in a plugins directory
 - Setup a formatter, like prettier, to format on save

+## Possibly add
+- LSP into CMP (either always on or while Copilot is disabled)
+- File view instead of netrw
+- Terminal access (pop up or integrated like vscode)